 First Impressions of the Property

-There Ritz Carlton Residences is a little over two years old and just opened the new Diamond Head Tower on October 15.
+There Ritz-Carlton Residences, Waikiki Beach is a little over two years old and just opened the new Diamond Head Tower on October 15.

 The lobby area was very large, open, and stylish, providing tons of ocean views.
 There is a bar and restaurant across from the welcome desk.